 - The Cause of The Headphone Jack on Your Android Device Has Problems?

-- 2 How To Fix Headphone Jack On Android?
+- How To Fix My Headphone Jack On My Phone?

 When it comes to your Android device, dust is your enemy.
-Although you may not be aware of it, dust and grime can cause serious problems to your Android smartphone.
+Even if you don’t know it, dust and grime can do a lot of damage to your Android phone.

 2. Android settings prevent headphones from working

 It is important to determine if the problem is with your headphones or your Android device.
-If your pair of headphones don’t sound like music when you plug them in, it is possible to determine if it’s your headphones or your smartphone.
+If your headphones don’t play music when plugged in, you can check your smartphone or headphones.

 Plugging pair of headphones into a different smartphone or tablet can help.
 If your headphones still don’t work, it could be that they aren’t working.

-Your smartphone may be a problem if your headphones don’t work with your other device.
+Your smartphone may be a problem if your headphones do not work with your other device.
 You should check your sound settings.
 Have you turned the sound volume down before you went to sleep last night?
 (Don’t feel embarrassed; it happens to everyone)